ucphinni/cpor/aipy-aiosqlite-instructions.md

 - Timeout handling is external via **asyncio.wait_for()**.
 - Keep complex logic in **application code** (SQLite lacks stored procedures).
 - Ensure **clear type hints** and consistent **async patterns**.

+---

+If you want, I can do the same for your other docs to add this emphatic guardrail style.
+Just let me know!